51Degrees/specifications/device-detection-specification/data-model.md

 in the Pipeline specification.

 However, we also want to provide strongly-typed accessors.
-This could become a significant maintenance burden, so a command line utility should be created that can generate an interface definition and any required implementations from the metadata embedded in the data files.
+This could become a significant maintenance burden, so a command line utility SHOULD be created that can generate an interface definition and any necessary implementations from the metadata embedded in the data files.

 This can be used during development as well as within 51Degrees' CI/CD